 But the expansion comes with baggage.
 Search Party sparked immediate backlash when it defaulted to opt-in at launch, automatically enrolling Ring owners' cameras in the pet-scanning network without explicit consent.
 Critics questioned whether people understood their devices were now running object detection algorithms on neighborhood animals.

 The privacy concerns run deeper than pets.
-Ring's - including partnerships that let police request doorbell footage - has civil liberties groups on edge about expanding surveillance capabilities.
-The company's CEO Jamie Siminoff has as a community safety tool, but skeptics see a slippery slope from lost pets to facial recognition.
+Ring's complicated history with law enforcement - including partnerships that let police request doorbell footage - has civil liberties groups on edge about expanding surveillance capabilities.
+The company's CEO Jamie Siminoff has defended the camera network as a community safety tool, but skeptics see a slippery slope from lost pets to facial recognition.